 Bookies for the Melbourne Cup

 Every bookie worth their salt in Australia takes bets on the Melbourne Cup.
 However we have orchestrated a list of our usual suspects.
-This collection of bookies is trusted, easy to use and offers great sign up bonuses as well as regular promotions.
+This collection of bookies is trusted, easy to use and offer regular promotions.
 The Melbourne Cup attracts significant betting interest all year round, with bookmakers usually having odds up for the next running of the cup, just days after the last one has been run.

 Free bets at Australian betting sites